 The south gate of Angkor Thom is at a distance of 7.2 km from Siem Reap and 1.7 km north from the main entrance of Angkor Wat.
 The 8m high walls are flanked by a moat enclosing an area of 9 km, with 3 km long walls each.

 Head to Angkor Thom Wat to witness the sky’s everchanging red, yellow and orange hues.
-The reflecting sunset is best viewed from the south gate of the moat where you can not only see the sunset, but also the reflecting images of the surrounding statues.
+The reflecting sunset is best viewed from the south gate of the moat where you can see not only the sunset, but also the reflecting images of the surrounding statues on the water.